 Whether you’re a small-business owner or a top-level manager at a Multi-National Corporation, recent high-profile sexual harassment allegations may have you a little worried.
-Some of the misconduct allegations outed recently in this ‘Times-Up’ retaliation you might have heard about, might remind you of someone you know.
-What’s the difference between satisfactory behavior and harassment?
+Some of the misconduct allegations outed recently in this ‘Times-Up’retaliation you might have heard about, might remind you of someone you know.
+What’s the difference between satisfactory behavior and workplace harassment?

-Regardless of how big or small your business is, surroundings, where harassment is tolerated, leads to miserable employees, high turnover, and an ineffective and unsatisfied workforce.
+Regardless of how big or small your business is, if workplace harassment is tolerated, it will lead to miserable employees, high turnover and low employee morale.

-Here are a few measures to build a workplace culture where workplace harassment isn’t tolerated.
+Here are a few measures to prevent workplace harassment in your organization:

 1. Alter your management style